kartoza/TheKartozaHandbook/docs/src/development/environments/mapstore/windows_machine_setup.md

                 </overlays>
             </configuration>
         </plugin>`
-- This did fix the error.
+- This not did fix the error.
 Still investigating a fix